QuentinPOL/QuentinPOL/README.md

-### Hi there 👋, I am [Quenitn](https://QuentinPOL.github.io/)! 😁
+### Hi there 👋, I am [Quentin](https://QuentinPOL.github.io/)! 😁

-Hello, my name is POLLET Quentin and I am a BTEC's student majoring in Computer Science and Networks.
-My technology stack involves Javascript, HTML5, CSS3, C, C++, MySQL, Bootstrap.
+Hello, my name is Quentin Pollet and I am a BTEC's student majoring in Computer Science and Networks.

-- 💬 Brainstorm with me over tech, algorithms and career

 ### Languages and Tools: